Books and journals are the main resources university students use to find information for their course.

 Location of books and journals

-- books are shelved on Levels 3, 4 and 5
+- books and journals are shelved on Levels 3, 4 and 5

 - the Law Collection is shelved on Level 3

-- Large Book Gold collection is on Level 5
+- Large Size Book Collection is on Level 5

-Signage and printed floorplans in the Libraries will help you locate specific books and journals.
+Signage and printed floorplans will help you locate specific books and journals.